bigcode-project/bigcode-dataset/README.md

     - code to generate full-content with meta (repo-name, filename, num stars) for training
   - Filters for GitHub Issues
   - Filters for Git Commits
+  - Script to convert Jupyter notebooks to scripts
 - `decontamination`: script to remove files that match test-samples from code generation benchmarks.